jslivka66/jslivka66.github.io/past_projects/RD-DASEP.md

 - Asymmetric: Particles have a preferential direction of movement.
 If they can only move in one direction, then it is deemed totally asymmetric
 - Exclusion: Two particles cannot simultaneously occupy the same site, nor can particles "jump" over another particle

+This process is famous in its description of a one dimensional ideal gas.
+However, adapting it to stochastic biophysics processes are a new application of this sort of mean field theory.

 ## Project RD-DASEP
-My project in association with the Limmer Group was to expand the DASEP model to fit in the framework of MAP-motor interactions as studied in the Yildiz Lab.
+My project in association with the [Limmer Group](http://www.cchem.berkeley.edu/dtlgrp/) was to expand the DASEP model to fit in the framework of MAP-motor interactions as studied in the Yildiz Lab, such as my rotation described [here](https://jslivka66.github.io/past_projects/MuSHBRooM.html).

 ## Techniques